 (847) 296-6742, ext.
 1260

-DOWNERS GROVE, ILLINOIS (May 17, 2022) – Relaxed COVID-19 restrictions, which gave people the ability to return to some of their traditional activities in 2021, was reflected in the 10 segments tracked for the 2022 edition of the National Sporting Goods Association’s (NSGA) Sports Participation in the U.S. report.
-The industry’s longest standing and most comprehensive participation study was released today and saw three segments increase in participation, four segments decrease and three remain relatively flat compared to 2020.
+DOWNERS GROVE, ILLINOIS (March 30, 2021) – Early figures from the 2021 edition of the National Sporting Goods Association’s (NSGA) Sports Participation in the U.S. report provide an indication of the impact COVID-19 had on the 10 segments tracked by NSGA in 2020.
+The industry’s longest-standing and most comprehensive participation study saw five segments increase in participation, three segments decrease and two segments remain relatively flat compared to 2019.

-Segments showing growth, according to NSGA’s Total Participation Points (TPP) measure, included Indoor Sports (+7.6%), Individual Sports (+6.6%) and Fitness Activities (+1.7%).
-Segments declining included Shooting Sports (-6.6%), Personal Contact Sports (-4.5%) and Wheel Sports (-3.2%).
-Remaining relatively flat were the segments of Snow Sports (-0.1%), Outdoor Sports (-0.3%), Team Sports (-0.6%) and Open Water Sports (-0.6%).
-Click here to see which sports are in which segments and click here for an explanation of the Total Participation Points (TPPs) calculation.
+Segments showing growth, according to NSGA’s Total Participation Points (TPP) measure, included Wheel Sports (+15.5%), Snow Sports (+4.3%), Shooting Sports (+3.0%), Personal Contact Sports (2.8%) and Open Water Sports (2.5%).
+Segments declining included Individual Sports (-9.3%), driven by steep declines in bowling, gymnastics and swimming, Team Sports (-6.4%) and Fitness Activities (-2.1%).
+The Outdoor Activities (+0.4%) and Indoor Games (-0.9%) segments remained relatively flat.
+Click here to see which sports are in which segments and click here for an explanation of the TPP calculation.

-If interested, inquiries can be made at firstname.lastname@example.org.
-The report tracks 56 sports and recreational activities with this year’s additions of cardio fitness and strength training.
-It includes easy-to-understand, quick-view snapshots for each, allowing users to easily see a 10-year participation trend (when available), as well as demographic details regarding age, income and U.S. region.
-NSGA’s participation research also includes Cross Participation, Lifecycle Demographics and Single-Sport reports.
+The 2021 Sports Participation in the U.S. report will be available in the coming weeks on NSGA’s website and people can inquire at firstname.lastname@example.org if they are interested.
+The report tracks 64 sports and recreational activities and includes easy-to-understand, quick-view snapshots for each, allowing users to easily see a 10-year participation trend (when available), as well as demographic details regarding age, income and U.S. region.
+NSGA’s participation research also includes Cross Participation, Lifecycle Demographics and Single-Sport report.

 About the National Sporting Goods Association